Serums Page 2

 Your questions, Answered

 It depends on your skin type and individual skin goals.
 If you have oily, acne-prone skin, look for a salicylic acid serum to reduce inflammation and excess oil, and loosen clogged pores.
 If you have dry skin, try a hydrating hyaluronic acid serum to draw moisture into the skin.
 For those with rosacea or sensitive skin, an azelaic acid serum will effectively soothe irritation and reduce redness over time.
+If you're looking to support or repair your skin barrier, try a hydrating barrier serum, like The INKEY List's.

 Apply serum after cleansing for the best results.
 Dispense a pea-sized amount onto your fingertips and lightly press onto your skin until fully absorbed.
 A hydrating serum can be applied to slightly damp skin to boost absorption, while a retinol serum should be applied to completely dry skin to minimise irritation.